-Anna turned over two of the coins, and then one third of them were tails up.
+Two of the coins are turned over and now one third of them are tails up.

 How did you use this starter?
 Can you suggest